Under the new rules, investors aren’t allowed to deduct travel expenses associated with their residential property investments.

 However, some tax returns are still coming through to the ATO – from tax agents – where travel claims have been incorrectly included.

 Although this can be an inadvertent error, it still constitutes breaking the rules, and can result in dispute or penalty.

-There also might be a simple, administrative reason errors are making it through to the ATO - there is still a box on tax forms which allow for travel to be claimed.
+There also might be a simple, administrative reason errors are making it through to the ATO – there is still a box on tax forms that allow for travel to be claimed.

 There are a series of other deductions the ATO will be keeping a close eye on this tax season.
 You can read a comprehensive breakdown of those deductions here.